ansdud1/Learning/Azure/DevOps/fork_workflow.md

 # Make and push changes
 ## Create and complete a PR
 ## Sync your fork to the latest
-    git fetch upstream main   : fork reflects the latest state of the repo. git rebase upstream/main  : recommend rebasing on upstream's main branch (assuming main is the main development branch). git push origin
+    git fetch upstream master   : fork reflects the latest state of the repo. git rebase upstream/master  : recommend rebasing on upstream's main branch (assuming main is the main development branch). git push origin